remicres/otbtf/README.md

 ```
 otbcli_PatchesExtraction -source1.il spot7.tif -source1.patchsizex 16 -source1.patchsizey 16 -vec points.shp -field class -source1.out samp_labels.tif -outpatches samp_patches.tif
 ```
 That's it.
 Now we have two images for patches and labels.
-If we wanna, we can split them to distinguish test/validation groups (with the **ExtractROI** application for instance).
+We can split them to distinguish test/validation groups (with the **ExtractROI** application for instance).
 But here, we will just perform some fine tuning of our model, located in the `outmodel` directory.
 Our model is quite basic.
 It has two input placeholders, **x1** and **y1** respectively for input patches (with size 16x16) and input reference labels (with size 1x1).
 We named **prediction** the tensor that predict the labels and the optimizer that perform the stochastic gradient descent is an operator named **optimizer**.
 We perform the fine tuning and we export the new model variables in the `newvars` folder.
 Let's use our **TensorflowModelTrain** application to perform the training of this existing model.
 ```
 otbcli_TensorflowModelTrain -model.dir /path/to/oursavedmodel -training.targetnodesnames optimizer -training.source1.il samp_patches.tif -training.source1.patchsizex 16 -training.source1.patchsizey 16 -training.source1.placeholder x1 -training.source2.il samp_labels.tif -training.source2.patchsizex 1 -training.source2.patchsizey 1 -training.source2.placeholder y1 -model.saveto newvars